Precision Is a Design Parameter, Not a Quality Compromise

 Precision is a representation choice.
 It determines how many distinct numerical values the system can represent and with what granularity.
 In deployment, this often appears as mixed precision exploiting numerical tolerance.
 Changing it changes the numerical regime of execution — the rounding behavior, the range of representable values, the accumulation characteristics.
 What it does not change is the intent of the task or the validity of the question you’re trying to answer.
 The output of a transformer model at FP16 or BF16 is not a “degraded” version of the FP32 output in any absolute sense — it’s the output of the same model computed under a different numerical regime, and whether the difference matters depends entirely on what you’re using the output for.

-Higher precision does not automatically mean more correct
+Does higher precision automatically mean more correct?

 It’s tempting to assume that more bits must imply more correctness, the same way that higher resolution implies a sharper image.
 In AI systems, that analogy breaks down because “correctness” is not a single axis you can buy by widening the data format.